 Goodnight Sweetheart -

-BILLY RICHARDSī COASTERS
+BILLY RICHARDS´ COASTERS

 (Billy Richards Jr, Sandy Wyatt, Henry Miller,

 with Will Porter and The All Stars back-up band.
-Album titled "Cruisinīwith Billy Richardsī Coasters - Live on Tour II".
-Produced by Billy Richards Jnr.
+Album titled "Cruisin´with Billy

 Santa Cruz Beach Boardwalk, California, July 4, 1999